Recollection Cues

 As a finishing touch he adds a nice custom joint protector for the butt with matching wood and rings.

-It comes with two of Jerry's low deflection shafts of premium maple, both 13mm.
+It comes with one of Jerry's low deflection shafts of premium maple, both 13mm.
 He uses elforyn for his ferrules and Kamui medium layered tips.
-It weighs 19.0 ounces, and is 58 inches long.
+It weighs 19.2 ounces (15.6, 3.6), and is 58 inches long.

 Keep in mind I handpick the cues I get from Jerry, and get his very best pieces of wood.
-This cocobolo is rare and exceptional.
+This rare piece of Koa is exceptional.

 Note: Optional custom-made extensions, made by Jerry, are available for this cue and are $300.
 They are very light and quickly screw in the butt when his rubber bumper is removed.
 (I only sell these with a cue that I sell.)